AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. highlight:: xml

-When several attributes are specified for a :file:`<filter>` node (which can't be combined with :file:`id`), they must all match for the action to be executed::
+When several attributes are specified for a :file:`<filter>` node (which cannot be combined with :file:`id`), they must all match for the action to be executed::

   <?xml version="1.0" ?>